DennisPierantozzi/DennisPierantozzi/README.md

 Hi 👋 My name is Dennis Pierantozzi
 ===================================

-Student of CS and automation engineering at UNIVPM
+Student of Computer Science and engineering at Polimi
 --------------------------------------------------

 Passion for coding, entrepreneurship, basketball and more